 It was John who finally set my boots on the right road with sage advice, introductions, time, suggestions, and liberal applications of scotch and gin.
 Now we travel together across this great nation and explain to our wives why our bar bills exceed the room charges.
 His Jonathan Grave thriller series is superb.

-I’m honored to join the Kensington Publishing family with my new Sonny Hawke thriller series that drops on July 27, 2017, with Hawke’s Prey.
-This contemporary thriller features Texas Ranger Sonny Hawke and starts with a bang when terrorists take over the county courthouse in Ballard, a fictional West Texas town based on Marfa, TX.
-You can pre-order this premium paperback now from your favorite online dealer.
+I’m honored to join the Kensington Publishing family with my new Sonny Hawke thriller series.
+This contemporary thriller features Texas Ranger Sonny Hawke and the first book, Hawke’s Prey, starts with a bang when terrorists take over the county courthouse in Ballard, a fictional West Texas town based on Marfa, TX.
+The second book, Hawke’s War, won the 2019 Spur Award, presented annually by the Western Writers of America, in the Best Mass Market Paperback Novel category.
 I love this blurb from Jeffery Deaver, friend and fellow author of The Bone Collector.
 “Think: Elmore Leonard meets James Lee Burke.”
 Yessir.
 I’m diggin’ that.

 Just A Little More Background